To get started caring for a Calamondin we need to first learn a little about the plant.

 In the US we don’t think much about citrus as indoor house plants.
 However, they make excellent indoor house plants.

-Just know the proper Calamondin tree care and you should enjoy citrus fruits and its juices soon.
+Just know the proper Calamondin tree care and you should enjoy citrus fruits and their juices soon.

 How Often Do You Water & Feed A Tree Calamondin?